Particle Tracking and Inspection in Semiconductor Equipments

 cause element error and convergence error, so we took precautions and simplified all irregular geometry features

-- The extracted fluid volume is then meshed with the help of powerful meshing tool.
+without affecting the total flow volume. - The extracted fluid volume is then meshed with the help of powerful meshing tool.
 During the meshing process

 some lower quality elements were generated.
 Those elements were removed my optimizing and remeshing those